oliverjam/next-cookie-auth/README.md

 1. `npm install` in the directory
 1. `npm run dev` to start the dev server

-The server persists user/session info in the `db.json` file, so you can see changes as you use the app.
+The server persists user/session info in the `db.sqlite` file.

 ## Architecture